 Setting up performance measures completes the company’s vision for its supply chain transformation.
-It requires the company to measure its current performance, find out the weak areas and then set achievable improvement goals.
+It requires the company to measure its current performance, find out the weak areas, and then set achievable improvement goals.

 2. Aligning the supply chain operating model with your digital vision

 Around 25% of supply chain organizations are aligned with a singular governance process.
 The lack of alignment clarity creates a dearth of opportunities for the supply chain to support any retail or manufacturing business’s key digital vision.
-The company must align supply chain operating model with the digital vision.
+The company must align the supply chain operating model with the digital vision.